oseughu/larasvelte/README.md

 - Bun: Ultra-fast JavaScript runtime for bundling and running your front-end assets.
 - TailwindCSS: Rapid UI development with utility-first CSS.
 - ShadCN UI: Modern and accessible UI components out of the box.
-- Subdomain Routing: Includes an example configuration in RouteServiceProvider with additional routes in routes/admin.php.

 ### Requirements